quinngroup/Generative-Models/README.md

 [5](https://openreview.net/pdf?id=Sy2fzU9gl) Beta-VAE paper.
 Also discussing the notions of disentanglement

+[6](https://arxiv.org/pdf/1706.02262.pdf) InfoVAE paper covering maximization of mutual information between inputs and intermediate codes a la InfoGAN techniques.

+[7](https://arxiv.org/pdf/1701.03077.pdf) "A General and Adaptive Robust Loss Function."
+Worth a read.
+Seems like a very interesting dynamic loss function to use.
+It can be altered and scheduled to smoothly interpolate between various loss functions which occur as special cases of this one.

+[8](http://colah.github.io/posts/2015-08-Backprop/) A very good explanation of computational graphs.

+[9](https://github.com/rszeto/moving-symbols) Github repository for generating moving digits.
+We will use these scripts to generate train/test data for our video based generative models.
+We will be able to control key independent generative features and hence be able to see if our model *truly* captures critical features.

 Descriptions of Uploads:
 CNN_T.py  - Uploaded base code from Meekail on a basic Convolution Net using the MNIST Data set neg-inf-loss-model.py - Early attempt at reproducing CNN from CNN_T.py, resulting in a negative ifinite loss.